mathieu-benoit/acm-workshop/content/onlineboutique/set-up-onlineboutique-git-repo.md

 ![Platform Admin](/images/platform-admin.png)
 _{{< param description >}}_

-In this section, you will a GitOps setup with a GitHub repository dedicated to the Kubernetes manifests for you Online Boutique apps.
+In this section, you will configure a GitOps setup with a GitHub repository dedicated to the Kubernetes manifests for you Online Boutique apps.

 Initialize variables:
 ```Bash